mookiezi/interface/README.md

     -m MODEL, --model MODEL   Model path or Hugging Face repo ID (default: mookiezii/Discord-Hermes-3-8B)

-Feature toggles (defaults in parentheses):
+Feature toggles:
+    -m, --model                     Model path or Hugging Face repo ID (default: mookiezii/Discord-Hermes-3-8B) -q, --quant                     Quantization mode: 4 or 8 (default: off).
+Use `-q` (no value) for 4-bit, or `-q 8` for 8-bit
-    -hs, --history                  History and message context (default: enabled) -fl, --frozen_lora              Model path or Hugging Face repo ID of the base LoRa adatper to load and freeze -c, --checkpoint                Model path or Hugging Face repo ID of the LorA adapter to load -chs, --checkpoint_subfolder    Subfolder of the path or Hugging Face repo ID of the LorA adapter to load") --deephermes                    Enable DeepHermes formatting instead of ChatML (default: False) --gguf                          Use GGUF model format with llama.cpp backend (default: False) --gguf-chat-format              Chat format for GGUF models (default: "chatml") --blank                         Raw user input only, no prompts/system context (default: False) -asc, --assistant-system-combo  Include both system and assistant system prompts (default: False) -as, --assistant-system         Use assistant system prompt instead of standard (default: False) --just-system-prompt            Use only the system prompt with user input (default: False) --no-system-prompt              Do not include system prompt (default: False) --no-assistant-prompt           Do not include assistant prompt (default: False) --code-check                    Enable code detection and filtering via classifier (default: False) --quantization                  Enable bitsandbytes quantization (default: True)
+    -fl, --frozen-lora              Model path or Hugging Face repo ID of the base LoRa adapter to load and freeze -c, --checkpoint                Model path or Hugging Face repo ID of the LoRa adapter to load -chs, --checkpoint-subfolder    Subfolder of the path or Hugging Face repo ID of the LoRa adapter to load --deephermes                    Enable DeepHermes formatting instead of ChatML --gguf                          Use GGUF model format with llama.cpp backend --gguf-chat-format              Chat format for GGUF models (default: "chatml") --blank                         Raw user input only, no prompts/system context -asc, --assistant-system-combo  Include both system and assistant system prompts -as, --assistant-system         Use assistant system prompt instead of standard --just-system-prompt            Use only the system prompt with user input --no-system-prompt              Do not include system prompt
-    --bnb-4bit                      Load model in 4-bit mode (default: True) --bnb-8bit                      Load model in 8-bit mode (default: False) --custom-tokens                 Add extra special tokens to tokenizer (default: False)
+    --no-assistant-prompt           Do not include assistant prompt
+    --code-check                    Enable code detection and filtering via classifier -au, --auto                     Run preset inputs (hello → what do you do → wow tell me more) 5 times with /clear in between, then exit
 ```

 ---